 *Not applicable to clinical courses.
 The Nursing Clinical Grading Scale is Pass/Fail.
 This grading system is explained in Clinical Courses.

 Promotion and Retention

-In order to remain in good academic standing in the Nursing Program, a student must achieve a minimum grade of “C” or “PASS” in all WLU nursing and health science curriculum courses as well as BIO 212 and 214.
+In order to remain in good academic standing in the Nursing Program, a student must achieve a minimum grade of “C” or “PASS” in all WLU nursing courses.
 The student must also maintain a cumulative GPA of 2.50 or higher for all WLU nursing and health science courses attempted.

 The Nursing Academic Standards Committee reviews all nursing student records annually for promotion from one level to another in the program.
 The Committee will meet on an as needed basis for selected student cases.
 If a student earns a “D” or “F” grade in a nursing, biology or health science course, the Nursing Academic Standards Committee will meet to consider the student’s ability to continue in the Nursing Program.
 Continuation in the program in this case will be dependent upon the course(s) unsatisfactorily met, the pre-requisite(s) for subsequent nursing courses, and the student’s cumulative nursing GPA.